Blue Beetle (Dan Garrett): Dynamite Entertainment

 In issue #0 of the Project Superpowers miniseries, the Fox Feature Syndicate version of the Blue Beetle appeared in flashbacks (as by now the character/spelling "Dan Garret" was in the public domain).
 To avoid trademark conflicts with DC Comics, he is referred to in this series by the nickname "Big Blue".

-Legacy

-It was eventually established that the Charlton Comics incarnation of the Dan Garrett Blue Beetle made his debut on August 14, 1939.

-The Jaime Reyes Blue Beetle has met Daniel's granddaughter, Danielle, and Dan himself.

 DC Universe

-In Dark Nights: Death Metal, Dan Garrett is among the deceased superheroes who Batman resurrects with a Black Lantern ring.
+In 2025 as part of the "DC All In" initiative, Dan Garrett appeared in the Green Lantern series, now going by the name "Silver Scarab" and with powers including powerful energy blasts.

+The series New History of the DC Universe reveals that Garrett was a member of the Justice Society Dark.

+Powers and abilities

+Dan Garrett is an expert archaeologist.
+He is also an expert at hand-to-hand combat.

+The Scarab grants Dan Garrett the abilities of flight, energy projection, superhuman strength, and superhuman durability.
+He would later gain the Khaja Sha Scarab during the "DC All In" initiative.